rackspace/php-opencloud/docs/getting-started.md

 $server->waitFor(ServerState::ACTIVE, 600, $callback);
 ```
-So, the server will be polled until it is in an `ACTIVE` state, with a timeout of 600s.
+So, the server will be polled until it is in an `ACTIVE` state, with a timeout of 600 seconds.
 When the poll happens, the
-callback function is executed - which in the case just logs some output.
+callback function is executed - which in this case just logs some output.